-During the third quarter of fiscal 2020, our Board of Directors approved a restructuring plan (the "Q3 2020 Plan") in order to reduce our operating costs and improve profitability to optimize our business model and increase efficiencies.
-Payments related to the accrued restructuring liability balance for this plan are expected to be fully paid in fiscal 2021.
+During the fourth quarter of fiscal 2020, our Board of Directors approved a restructuring plan (the "Q4 2020 Plan") in order to continue to reduce our operating costs and improve profitability to optimize our business model and increase efficiencies.
+Payments related to the accrued restructuring liability balance for this plan are expected to be fully paid in fiscal 2022.